slovnicki/pLam/README.md

 - imported all from "booleans.txt"
 LCI> define id = \x.x
 LCI> -- this is a comment line
+LCI> -------------------------------------
 LCI> execute foo
-Undeclared variable "foo"
+ERROR: undeclared variable "foo"
-Try typing
- define "foo" = <lambda expression>
-to define it before use
+- type "review all" to see all environment variables you can use
-LCI> review all
+- type "define <variable name> = <lambda expression>" to add new variables to environment LCI> review all
 ENVIRONMENT:
    "id" = λx.x